MW21dev/Unity-Ready-Systems/README.md

 ## Notes
-- You can copy any folder you need into another Unity project (keep `.meta` files when copying).
+- You can copy any folder you need into another Unity project